 I wrote this article for the wonderful photographers participating in my upcoming Coastal Maine Photography Workshop at the Spruce Point Inn.
 This workshop is fast approaching but there is still room for more guests to join us for this amazing small-group learning adventure.

 This article is for information purposes only and again you are welcome to participate in our program with any type of camera system.
 Further, almost all of the equipment that I recommend in this article is available for rent from reputable camera rental companies like BorrowLenses.com.
-Renting a nice lens, or a camera body, for a photographic workshop like ours makes a whole lot more sense than buying something expensive that you will not use often in your regular photographic endeavors.
+Renting a nice lens, or a camera body, for a photographic workshop like ours makes a lot more sense than buying an expensive piece of equipment that you will not use often in your regular photographic endeavors.

 Camera Body Advice

 Working with a modern digital SLR, or mirrorless, camera body can boost your photography workshop experience.
 The following camera bodies are all excellent choices for this workshop.

 Ironically, the Canon 6D Mark II and the Nikon D750 are some of the least expensive camera bodies on this list and yet they arguably offer the best image quality.
 Other models have more megapixels, sturdier construction, and other features but for image quality these “entry-level” full-frame DSLR bodies can’t be beat.

 Mirrorless systems like the Sony Alpha a7R II, the Fuji X-T2, and the Olympus OMD EM1 Mark II are also excellent choices for this sort of workshop.
 Modern mirrorless cameras are much smaller and lighter than their DSLR cousins yet their image quality is equally spectacular.